What's new in Windows Server 2022

 Virtualization-based security (VBS)

-HVCI uses VBS to significantly strengthen code integrity policy enforcement, including kernel mode integrity that checks all kernel mode drivers and binaries in a virtualized environment before they're started, preventing unsigned drivers or system files from being loaded into system memory.
+HVCI uses VBS to significantly strengthen code integrity policy enforcement.
+Kernel mode integrity prevents unsigned kernel mode drivers or system files from being loaded into system memory.

 Kernel Data Protection (KDP) provides read-only memory protection of kernel memory containing non-executable data where memory pages are protected by Hypervisor.
 KDP protects key structures in the Windows Defender System Guard runtime from being tampered.